How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 We will teach you how to preserve and use your items to make them lifelong treasures.

-[Golden rules of digital preservation]
+[Important rules for digital preservation]

 **3-2-1 Rule:**